Big Brother (2018 film): Plot

 Some time later, Henry notices Zufa running away from his father and associates after stealing a ticket that they were going to resell.
 Henry takes Zufa to a concert and lets Zufa perform in front of a crowd since being bullied several years ago.
-Elsewhere, Bruce and Chris' father comes home, and when he shoves them out of his home after they refused to buy him a beer, Henry appears the next day and tells their father to go to rehabilitation for the boys' wellbeing.
+Elsewhere, Bruce and Chris's father comes home, and when he shoves them out of his home after they refused to buy him a beer, Henry appears the next day and tells their father to go to rehabilitation for the boys' wellbeing.
 At Denan's house, she drives away in her parents' car after her father tells her to act like a girl, and Henry stops her after which he informs Denan that driving without a license is illegal.
 He then takes her to a racetrack along with her father, where her go-kart is destroyed by a truck while she barely escapes.
 Unaware of her survival, her father cries mourning Denan, who realizes that he does love her and hugs him.

 The next day at school, Bruce and Chris are sent to the rehabilitation center where their father is and he explains, as they interview him, that his wife left him at his lowest, forcing him to start drinking and forget about the twins; then, he apologizes to them.
 In the meantime, Jack is working for a mixed martial arts (MMA) bettor, Kane, who tells him to drug a fighter's drink before the next game.
 As he does so, he is caught.
 Before Jack can put the blame on Kane, the bettor locks him inside a locker.
 Henry eventually arrives and manages to fend off Kane's men and a professional fighter planned to fight in a few minutes.
 This causes Henry to become more respected among the students in his classroom.
 Unbeknownst to him, Kane was actually a student that Henry had bullied back in his youth by throwing water balloons at the piano Kane was playing and breaking his hand with a statue, resulting in him getting in trouble and sent off to the United States.
 While Henry may not recognise him, Kane remembers him very well.

 In the mock entrance examination, everyone in Henry's class does well, except for Bruce, who has started using prescription drugs that he thinks will help him study better, but ends up becoming addicted.
 Although Henry promises to Bruce that he would help him, Bruce starts to become more depressed, and eventually jumps off the balcony of their house, putting him in a coma.
 Henry's teaching license is then revoked by the teaching officials after the media twists the news and blames it on him, which causes the students to begin studying harder to prove Henry's teaching abilities.